srichakra-ui/Product_Recommendation_System/README.md

 # Model Building

-In this Problem Statement we have used Five differernt models respectively :
+In this Problem Statement we have used Four differernt models respectively :

 1. Decision Tree
 2. KNN Classifier